CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 In a perfect world, everything will go according to plan.
 Unfortunately, things change all the time and we need to be able to respond accordingly.
 Thus, to make any changes to your tasks, we have the `edit` command.

-It uses the same fuzzy searching mechanism as `remind` and it will update the respective fields of the task to their new values.
+It uses the same searching mechanism as `remind` and it will update the respective fields of the task to their new values.
 However, do take note that any new tags you add to a task with replace all existing tags.

 Also, to remove fields, we will use a dash as shown in the examples below.
 You can remove all fields except for`n/TASK_NAME`.